 Avoiding Pitfalls in The RANZCP Psychotherapy Case – Dr Neil Jeyasingam

-Dr Neil Jayasingam is a former research scholar of the Institute of Psychiatry (Sydney) and Institute of Psychiatry (UK) and specialises in phenomenology and personality disorders in the elderly.
+Dr. Neil Jayasingam is a former research scholar of the Institute of Psychiatry (Sydney) and Institute of Psychiatry (UK) and specializes in phenomenology and personality disorders in the elderly.
 In public practice, he is the in–patient clinical lead for an old–age psychiatry service, as well as ECT Clinical Director.
 He is also the Binational New South Wales Representative for the Faculty of Old Age Psychiatry, a Foundation Accredited Member of the Royal Australian and New Zealand Psychotherapy Faculty, a Clinical Lecturer with Sydney University, and Senior Lecturer with Western Sydney University.

 He is also the founder of Profectus Psychiatry.

 Now – the last bit.
 Remember, I [the examiner] need to find you interesting.
 You need to make it easy for me to pass you, you need to show me that you’ve learned something, you need to make me think that you are safe, and you really need to avoid any spelling or grammatical mistakes.

 If there are really major problems, you may have to think about rewriting your case from scratch which is not such a hard deal.
 In your regular public work, you currently do about 4000-8000 words per week anyway.